Tennyx/private-key-jwt-go/README.md

 ## Setup
 1. Clone the repo, open terminal and ```cd``` into the project root.
-2. Create a new virtualenv in the root folder with ```virtualenv env```
-3. Run the virtual environment with ```source env/bin/activate```
-4. Install necessary Python packages with ```pip install -r requirements.txt```
-5. In the root folder, create a new .env file and paste the following values into it:
+2. In the root folder, create a new .env file and paste the following values into it:

 ```
 PRIVATE_KEY=